Table of Contents

 RULES INTERPRETATION and PROTESTS

--Any rule violations must be brought to the Tournament Director’s attention IMMEDIATELY after the tournament.
+- Any rule violations must be brought to the Tournament Director’s attention IMMEDIATELY after the tournament.
 Any scoring protests must be submitted within 48 hours of the conclusion of the tournament.
+Any protest submitted after 48 hours/final payouts will NOT be accepted.

 LIABILITY RELEASE/LICENSE REQUIREMENTS